-A lot like 2017 and 2018, Schneider has not worried about playing the game this offseason.
+A lot like 2017 and 2018, Schneider did not worry about playing the game in 2020.
 He signed five qualifying UFAs and lost just three before the April 27 deadline.

 It is vaguely possible, though highly unlikely, that the Seahawks could get a fifth-round comp if they end up cutting three of the additions before Week 10 and Fant, Jefferson and Woods remain with their new teams.

-DE Jadeveon Clowney will not factor if he signs elsewhere.
+DE Jadeveon Clowney did not factor because he signed after the deadline.

 OL Germain Ifedi’s one-year deal with Chicago surprisingly was for the vet minimum, which means he won’t count as a loss.